MikelMNJ/starter-app/README.md

+# Accessing SCSS variables in .js files

+This is acheived with `yarn install sass` in *package.json* and **sass-loader: 7.2.0** or higher in *package-lock.json*.
+From there, *.scss* files can be used freely throughout the project.
+With that set, please take a look at *theme/colors.scss*.
+A set of sass variables are defined in this style-sheet and exported using `:export {}`.  *colors.scss* is then called in *index.scss* using `@import 'theme/colors.scss`, making the scss variables available in any style-sheet.
+More importantly, *theme/colors.scss* can now be imported in any JavaScript file with: `import colors from 'theme/colors.scss';`, making color variables accessible with `colors.yourColor`.

+In this example, colors are being used, but any style-sheet with any sass variable can be used in this way.

 # State Management

 State is handled with React's *Context* `useContext()` and `useReducer()` hooks.
 A custom `useStore()` hook is used to read from *Context* as well.